 The General Plan Update includes revisions, additions, deletions, and other modifications to the 2001 General Plan to: reflect the Town's vision into 2040, provide a maintenance update, comply with state law, reflect current physical and economic conditions in the Town, reflect changes in the Town since 2001, and resolve inconsistencies.
 Revisions also address updated formatting, grammar corrections, and other minor improvements.
 The update proposes to arrange the General Plan into four volumes of which Volume I contains the General Plan and its elements, Volume II contains adopted implementing standards, guidelines, and plans, Volume III contains setting and background information, and Volume IV contains adopted CEQA documentation that can be used for reference during future General Plan implementation.
-The following summarizes the changes proposed in each volume of this General Plan Update that were discussed and vetted by the Planning Commission and Town Council on June 8th and 9th, 2022:
+The following summarizes the changes proposed in each volume of this General Plan Update that were discussed and vetted by the Planning Commission and Town Council on June 8th and 9th, 2022 and discussion items raised since the February 27, 2024 Planning Commission meeting:

-Volume I Town of Loomis General Plan

-Chapter 1 Introduction
+Volume I Town of Loomis General Plan Chapter 1 Introduction